 Stop measuring days by degree of productivity and start experiencing them by degree of presence. —Alan Watts

-Slow Eating.
+Savoring.
 Eat slowly, without distractions like TV or smartphones, and truly savor each mouthful.
 This practice can help prevent overeating, improve digestion, and foster a healthier relationship with food.

 Single Tasking.
 Focus on doing one thing at a time, like preparing a meal or walking your dog.
 Pay close attention to a single task can sharpen your attention while putting you in the euphoric state of Flow.